+Appliance Manager requires the following:

+- JavaScript

-Appliance Manager supports the following browsers:
+- One of the following browsers:

 - Internet Explorer 6.0 or later

-- Mozilla Firefox 1.0 or later
+- Firefox 2.0 or later

-- 3. Accept the security certificate according to your browser method:
+- 3. Accept the security certificate:

-- Internet Explorer: click Yes
+- For Internet Explorer, click Yes to accept the security certificate

-- Firefox: select one of the Accept this certificate choices and click OK
+- For Firefox, click the radio button to accept the certificate permanently and then click $\mathbf{OK}$

-Note: Appliance Manage generates its own SSL certificates, rather than having the SSL certificates signed by a commercial certificate authority.
-Therefore this warning is safe to ignore.
+Note: Appliance Manager generates its own SSL certificates, rather than having the SSL certificates signed by a commercial certificate authority.
+Therefore, this warning is safe to ignore.